 The children created edible atom models in a climate change thematic unit.
-They tried to represent how molecules and particulates in air bind and what happens when we have too much carbon dioxide.
-They made different models and then acted out and role-played actual atoms discussing what causes global warming and how do they feel in this situation.
+They tried to represent how molecules and particulates in air bind and what happens when too much carbon dioxide.
+They made different models and then acted out and role-played actual atoms discussing what causes global warming and how they feel in this situation.

 Example 2 – Guided dramatization in the form of a video